Vivo per lei: Meaning of the song

-Panceri and Bocelli's version of the song clearly evokes the blind tenor's attachment to music as the pillar and love of his life: "I live for her".
+Panceri and Bocelli's version of the song clearly evokes the tenor's attachment to music as the pillar and love of his life: "I live for her".

 The English-speaking listener is challenged to uncover whom the person referred to by lei ("her") is.
-Italian, and other Romance Languages routinely assign gender to all their nouns, whereas English, perhaps with the exception of the use of she or her to refer to ships or bad weather, never uses the gender pronouns to replace nouns that refer to inanimate objects.
-On first glance it appears the song refers to a woman, perhaps a lover, as the first verse is sung by Bocelli.
+Italian, and other Romance languages routinely assign gender to all their nouns, whereas English, perhaps with the exception of the use of she or her to refer to ships or bad weather, never uses gendered pronouns to replace nouns that refer to inanimate objects.
+On first glance, it appears the song refers to a woman, perhaps a lover, as the first verse is sung by Bocelli.
 The female voice in the second verse suggests that the person is somebody who is respected and loved by both men and women.
 The lyrics progress to say that "she" is always the protagonist and if there is another life, the singers would devote their lives to her again.
 Eventually, Bocelli sings, vivo per lei, la musica, "I live for her, music", revealing that the true meaning of the song is about music and how musicians devote their lives to music.

 The beauty of the Romance language versions is that they retain their ambiguity due to the possibility that the feminine pronoun may refer to a woman or a girl, or any inanimate object or word that has the feminine gender.
 The love of a woman thus becomes a true metaphor for Bocelli's love of music.

 Chart performances

 In France, the song went straight to number 9 on 6 December 1997, and reached number one four weeks later, thus becoming the sixth bilingual number-one singles in France.
 It topped the chart for five consecutive weeks, then dropped slowly, remaining for 22 weeks in the top ten, 33 weeks in the top 50 and 42 weeks in the top 100.
 It was certified Platinum by the SNEP.
 In Belgium (Wallonia), the single debuted at number 18 on 20 December and achieved number one in its sixth week and stayed there for five weeks, then dropped and fell off the top ten after 15 weeks and the top 40 after 28 weeks.
 To date, it is the best-selling single for Ségara, and the second one for Bocelli (the first is "Con te partirò").

 In Switzerland, the version with Judy Weiss entered the chart at number six on 27 April 1997.
-It hit number one for a sole week and remained for 26 weeks in the top 50.
+It hit number one for one week and remained for 26 weeks in the top 50.
 The song achieved moderate success in Austria where it peaked at number 22 on 18 May 1997 and fell off the top 40 after ten weeks.